Hadith of the Golden Chain: Background

-The story is that when thousands of people gathered to welcome their Ali al-Ridha's arrival at the entrance to Nishapur, some of the scholars requested he pronounce a hadith.
-According to some Shia scholars, twenty (or ten or thirty) thousands have narrated this event, but only fifty narrations are available.
+When thousands of people gathered to welcome Imam Reza's arrival at the entrance to Nishapur, scholars requested him to narrate a hadith.
+According to some Shia scholars, ten, twenty, or thirty thousands wrote down and transmitted this hadith at the gathering.
+Only fifty narrations are available today.
 The chain of the narrators of the hadith reaches the Prophet of Islam through Ahl al-Bayt, hence called Hadith of Golden Chain.
 Several Important hadith collections quoted it as Al-Tawhid, Ma'ani al-Akhbar, the Uyoun Akhbar Al-Ridha of ibn Babawayh and the Al-Amali of Shaykh Tusi.
 The hadith is also narrated in Sunni hadith books.
-Regarding the implications of the hadith, there are two extreme opinions by Sunni scholars; While some of them discrediting the hadith by implying that the Sunni books lack it, some others claim that all Sunni scholars accepted it.
+Regarding the implications of the hadith, there are two extreme opinions by Sunni scholars; While some of them discrediting the hadith by implying that the Sunni books lack it, some others hold that all Sunni scholars accepted it.